VilNE-Scanner/VilNE/Guide.md

 ![Overview](/images/V-1.0-Overview.png)

+##Setting up for yourself

+This can be downloaded and launched in your browser, or hosted - however for it to work successfully it needs to be hosted on a HTTP server.
+This is due to browser restrictions on mixed content.

+##Configuration of tool
 Many of the below can be adjusted to suit your environment, although I've had most success with the defaults:

 * Class C Discovery Timeout
     * During the inital stage, the tool will scan the 255 Class C networks for devices on a .1 address.
 The presence of one suggests that it is a live host and therefore a live subnet.
 The quicker this timeout - the speedier this stage may run but also the chances it may miss a subnet increase.